 Here Are Some Ways in Which the Foundation Can Help

-- We can put you in touch with other fire service survivors who have had a similar loss
+- We can put you in touch with other fire service families who have had a similar loss

 - We can help you find grief support groups or counseling in your local area

-- We can help you find information about survivor benefits
+- We can help you find information about family benefits

 - We can send you specialized brochures about grief and loss